 It seems that Farwerck found religion important for mankind.
 Of course that still doesn’t tell us which.

 There are several texts on this website looking at the people that surrounded Farwerck.
 Some are Protestant of some sort, some Catholic, of most I don’t know.
 Other people who wrote about Farwerck say that he was member of no church (see opening quote) which may well be true.
-Farwerck’s brother got married in a Lutheran church which may be an indication that the family indeed leaned in that direction (or of course, Borrius‘).
+Farwerck’s brother got married in a Lutheran church which may be an indication that the family indeed leaned in that direction (or of course, Borrius‘), but since Farwerck senior is mentioned in Amsterdam archives as a Protestant convert, that may have ran in the Farwerck family.

 There is something noteworthy in this ‘Christian context’.
 In 1912 the New Testament part of the so-called “Leiden translation” of the Bible was published.
 The translation was made by what in English would be called ‘cultural liberal’ Protestants.
 The publication was made possible by many people who bought a copy beforehand (early day crowdfunding so to say) and one of them is Farwerck.